-The Art of Letting Your Children Make Mistakes
+The Challenging Art of Learning to Let Your Children Go

 The Beginning Of The End

-There are times when you just have to let go of your children.
-But how?
+There comes a time and age when you simply have to let go of your children.

-All the years of coddling, reminding, reassuring, checking, remembering, nagging, and stress.
-This endless supply of support is what parents usually feel they are required to do as their child grows from infancy toward the teen years and even beyond.
+After all the years of coddling, reminding, reassuring, checking, remembering, nagging and stress, letting go is not an easy task for a parent.
+The endless supply of support is what parents usually feel they are required to do as their child grows from infancy toward the teen years and even beyond.

 Is it the fault of the parent(s) that some children are just not as conscientious or as resourceful as others?
 Possibly, but there could be many other factors at play.